open-contracting/standard/docs/schema/reference.md

 * When recording a `contract/relatedProcess` pointing to the ocid of a contracting process to renew a given contract, a `contract/documents` entry with a `documentType` of 'tenderNotice' and a title that describes it as the successor process, could be provided;

 ### Location

-The `Location` subschema can be used to provide the geographic coordinates or standardized location identifiers of the proposed or executed contract delivery in the `Project`, `tender` and `Item` objects.

 ````{admonition} Example
 :class: hint